DanGiaime/RedBlackTree/docs/index.md

 So what do those mean in English?
 Well, the first rule is pretty straightforward.
 Each node will have a color value, and that value will only ever be red or black.

+The second rule is a bit odd.
+In a Red-Black Tree, every node is understood to have two children at all times.
+If a node has two actual children, that's great!
+If a node has anything less than that, its missing children will be filled in by black "NULL" nodes.
+So, although these nodes may not actually "exist" in the tree, they are understood to be there.
+The actual existence/nonexistence is an implementation detail.
+In my implementation, I chose not to have any literal existence of these nodes; Simply null values for children that were treated as black when balancing.
+It may seem odd that we have such a rule, but when we view the balancing strategies later on, this will make more sense.

+The third rule is probably the most important in terms of insertion.
+Every red node is guaranteed to have two black children at all times.
+Since every node enters the tree red, this causes a rebalance every time a node is inserted below a red node.
+How this rebalance takes place will be covered later.

+The fourth rule speaks towards a concept known as "Black Height".
+"Black Height" is essentially the number of Black Nodes from any given node to the bottom of the tree (any NULL leaf node).
+In order for the tree to be valid, "Black Height" must be equal for every path from a given node.
+Different nodes may have different black heights, but a given node can have exactly one black height shared by every path from that node to any (NULL) leaf node.

+All of these rules will seem much more reasonable in the next sections, when we see how they're used to make rebalancing decisions.

 ## Insertion
 ## Deletion